mainmachineispi/CollabOS/README.md

 # Build Instructions
 ## Build dependencies
 - NASM
+- make
+- QEMU
+- qemu-system (since some distros are confusing you may need to install this seperately)
 ## Build Instructions
-Simply run `mkdir bin && nasm -f bin main.asm -o bin/collabos.bin`
+Simply run `make clean && make`

 -------------
 # How to run
+## If you built
+Simply run `make test`
+## If you downloaded from releases
-To run CollabOS, you will need to CD into bin (or if you used releases, CD into your download folder and run `qemu-system-i386 collabos.bin`, but note that this requires qemu and qemu-system to be installed.
+CD into your download folder and run `qemu-system-i386 collabos.bin` (make sure you have qemu and qemu-system installed!)